 - Noodles that aren’t drowning in a sea of grease and fat

 One of my all time favorite mac and cheeses hails from the K&W Cafeteria.
 It’s a southern thing.
 Hell, it may be an Eastern North Carolina thing.
-It’s a cafeteria you go to as an adult where you literally grab a tray at the beginning of a long line of often blue-haired church-going ladies and bald-headed gents and work your way through, pointing at the items you want from behind a glass window.
+You start your experience off by grabbing a tray at the beginning of a long line (often accompanied by blue-haired church-going ladies and bald-headed gents) and work your way through, pointing at the items you want from behind a glass window.
 The cafeteria workers call you shug and honey and if you really use your manners, they’ll serve you up the biggest piece or bowl or slice of whatever it is you want.

 The mac and cheese there, though, is damn near perfect, in my opinion.
-Its noodle to cheese ration is probably 4:1.
-You get a pretty dense bite of elbow noodles with a little butter and (my guess) cottage cheese and egg baked in to bind it together, topped with a shredded cheddar.
+Its noodle to cheese proportion is probably 3:1.
+You get a pretty dense bite of elbow noodles with a little (er, a lot of?) butter, cottage cheese, and egg baked in to bind it together, topped with a shredded cheddar.
 It seems to meet all the marks listed above.
 For the life of me, I cannot create it.
 I’ve tried recipes that come close, but it’s just slightly off.